eliharoun/learn-system-design/README.md

 # 🚀 InterviewPro Club

-> A comprehensive system design learning platform with 46 topics, 82 interactive diagrams, and real-world case studies.
-Complete integration of system-design-main content for interview preparation and professional development.
+> A comprehensive system design and GenAI learning platform with 60+ topics, 82 interactive diagrams, and real-world case studies.
+Complete integration of system design and LLM/GenAI content for modern technical interview preparation.

 <div align="center">